vilmaglynn/todo_list/README.md

 - Add tasks with a single click.
 - Strike through tasks to mark them as complete.
 - Double-click tasks to remove them from the list.
-- Display the total number of tasks.
-- Automatically number each task.

 ## Setup